 If an employee submits a W-4 with any of these violations, you should not accept it.
 Additionally, it is important not to make overrides in the payroll system to accommodate employees (yes, even if an executive-level employee is asking).
 Most payroll systems allow employers or the payroll technology provider to make W-4 entries using flat dollar or percentage amounts.
 As indicated in bullet two above, this will invalidate the W-4 and should not be done.
 Instead, employees can always use Step 4(c) on their federal W-4, or the state W-4 equivalent, to indicate additional withholding amounts.

-7. Utilize electronic W-4s
+9. Utilize electronic W-4s

-If you aren’t already, you should be leveraging electronic W-4s through your payroll processing system.
+If you aren’t already, you should be leveraging electronic W-4s through your payroll processing system's provider.
 Employees don’t want to deal with cumbersome W-4 PDFs that are tough to update, save and submit (we’ve all been there).
 It’s far easier when an employee can simply log in to the payroll system, fill out an electronic W-4 using a guided widget, and ensure their W-4 is saved in the system for quick updates in the future.
 Plus, it’s easier for you too.
-You always have the most recent W-4 on file and your payroll will be more accurate because employee W-4 information is in the system and will automatically inform employee withholdings on each and every payroll run.
+You always have the most recent W-4 on file, and your payroll will be more accurate because employee W-4 information is in the system and will automatically inform employee withholdings on each and every payroll run.

 Curious how B2E Solutions can simplify your W-4 processes?
 Contact us today!